dbpiper/Euclid/README.md

 to do this *before* you run the verification step (otherwise it would just always say that the files are unencrypted :) ).

 ## Development Setup

 * PostgreSQL service must be started by running `sudo service postgresql start`.
 * Prisma's `docker-compose.yml` file should have the host set to `host.docker.internal` and *not* `localhost` due an issue with host redirection of localhost in docker.
 See [Prisma cannot run command "prisma deploy" because prisma in docker cannot run](https://github.com/prisma/prisma/issues/2761)

+## Steps to run

+1. PostgreSQL service must be started by running `sudo service postgresql start`.
+2. Start the Prisma container by running `docker-compose up -d`.
+3. Deploy the Prisma API by running `prisma deploy`.